 A mother, her two sons and her cousin bilked the government out of close to $500,000 by pretending to have mental disabilities in a decades-long scheme, federal investigators say.

-The unemployment rate for Americans with disabilities edged upward last month, as employers added fewer jobs across the board, the U.S. Department of Labor said Friday.
+The unemployment rate for Americans with disabilities is inching up, according to the U.S. Department of Labor.

 Fundraising totals are down at the nation’s largest autism advocacy group, according to newly released financial data.

 Only about a third of the more than 20 million working-age Americans who have a sensory, mental or physical disability are employed.
 Many states are trying to change that.